NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 They can be smooth schedules, or they can reflect real-world or stochastic occupancy.

 Detailed schedule inputs are provided via one or more CSV file that should be referenced in the HPXML file as ``/HPXML/SoftwareInfo/extension/SchedulesFilePath`` elements.

-Columns with units of `frac` must be normalized to MAX=1; that is, these schedules only define *when* energy is used, not *how much* energy is used.
-The schedule columns available in the schedule CSV files are:
+The column names available in the schedule CSV files are:

   ==============================  =====  ========================================================  ===================
   Column Name                     Units  Description                                               Affected by Vacancy